Common IgE Allergy Symptoms:

 Skin Tests are the Most Common (Specific Methods Vary):

 The prick test (or scratch) test is one of the most commonly used tests by allergists.
 The skin is pricked so the allergen (allergy causing) substance goes under the skin’s surface.
 Then a small amount of suspected allergen substances are applied on the “scratched” skin of the forearm, upper arm, or the back most commonly.
-A health care provider closely evaluates the skin for signs of a reaction: such as swelling and/or redness at the site.
+A health care provider closely evaluates the skin for signs of a reaction: such as swelling and/or redness at the site which can indicate if a skin cancer treatment is needed.
 Reactions to these allergens usually occur within 15-20 minutes or less.
 Multiple allergens can be tested at the same time.

 Intradermal skin test is a method very similar to the scratch test.
 It involves injecting a small amount of allergen under the skin and watching for a classic “allergic” reaction at the injection site.
 It is often used when testing is being done to find out if you are allergic to something specific, such as bee venom or penicillin.

-The patch testing is a method sometimes used to diagnose allergic reactions on the skin.
+Patch testing is a method sometimes used to diagnose allergic reactions on the skin but, you can get a complete diagnosis at a dermatology clinic.
 Possible allergens are taped (using various methods) to the skin for 48 hours.
 The health care provider will look at the area (under the patches) in 24 hours and again 24 hour later after the first evaluation of the sites.

 Skin tests are most useful for diagnosing: